 - The Velvet Room residents in both Persona 3 and Persona 4 are of unclear origin and are only referred to as residents or perhaps of the Velvet Room.
-Interestingly, the siblings Elizabeth, Margaret and Theodore all appear to have the golden eyes of Shadows yet wield personas at a far greater level than your own group.
+The siblings Elizabeth, Margaret and Theodore all appear to have the golden eyes of Shadows yet wield personas at a far greater level than your own group.

 - It's hard to tell just who or what Q from Street Fighter III really is, or even if Q is a single person.
 On one hand, he's clearly humanoid, has a very noticeable Vader Breath, and the back of his head can be seen in character artwork underneath his mask, where he has blond hair.
 On the other hand, his movements are very strange and unnatural, electrocuting him reveals some very weird, indistinct things underneath that mask and trenchcoat, and if he's defeated via Cherry Tapping then he's knocked out while still standing, like a robot shutting down.

 - Dhalsim is a balding, emaciated Indian man covered in facial tattoos and a necklace of tiny skulls and sporting blank white Prophet Eyes.
-He has the ability to stretch his limbs until they're as long as he is tall, breathe fire, levitate and teleport, all of which are Have Waved with "Yoga".
+He has the ability to stretch his limbs until they're as long as he is tall, breathe fire, levitate and teleport, all of which are Hand Waved with "Yoga".
 His portraits usually have him in bizarre, sometimes anatomically-impossible poses, and many of his alternate color schemes turn his skin tone into unnatural colors.
 Street Fighter IV acknowledges how weird he looks, with Dhalsim getting offended when Rufus asks if he's an alien.

 - If "yoga" isn't a strange enough excuse for weird powers, Blanka was Raised by Wolves in the jungle.
 Somehow this turned his skin green and gave him the ability to generate electricity (which he apparently learned from electric eels.)

-- The P.E.K.K.A from Clash Of Clans wears heavy armor that covers every inch of its body, which also leaves its gender unknown, if it has one.
+- The P.E.K.K.A from Clash of Clans wears heavy armor that covers every inch of its body, which also leaves its gender unknown, if it has one.
 In fact, one of the hints at the game's loading screen wonders if the P.E.K.K.A is a knight, a samurai, or a robot.
 Its TV commercials gives it a robotic voice, though.

-- The eponymous character of Hanna Is Not a Boy's Name.
-Despite the title, he is theoretically a young man, but all of his True Companions are supernatural, vampires complain that he "smells dead", and he has an enormous scar on his chest that still has staples in it, which do not seem to impede his usual enthusiasm.
+- The eponymous Hanna himself is theoretically a young man, but all of his True Companions are supernatural, vampires complain that he "smells dead", and he has an enormous scar on his chest that still has staples in it, which do not seem to impede his usual enthusiasm.
 He's also strangely light, even for his short stature, and goes to a shady medical school dropout when hurt.
 One vampire calls him a "hollowed-out shell" of a man, which some suspect is literal.
 It's also a running joke that he looks about 14 despite claiming to be 24.

 - Sister Catherine from Sister Claire seems human enough.
 But look closer.
 She's drawn differently than the other human characters.
 A lither body, angular eyes...on occasion you can actually spot some Cute Little Fangs.
 All of this is related to the comic's obsession with a certain species of animal...

-- Parodied in I Was Kidnapped by Lesbian Pirates from Outer Space!!! wherein it is revealed that lesbians are this.
+- Parodied in I Was Kidnapped by Lesbian Pirates from Outer Space wherein it is revealed that lesbians are this.
 A long and complex story is told off-screen to explain how come the protagonist doesn't have the lesbian antennae, nobody tries to explain when it turns out that lesbians exist in all other species also.

 - The Senkari look like humans, but...